How can we help you today?

 39. Nail technician

-You can offer manicures, pedicures, nail art, gel extensions, and more.
-Work from home as a mobile service or in collaboration with a salon.
-Many nail techs also grow strong followings on social media and turn their skills into full-blown beauty brands.
+Many nail technicians also grow followings on social media and turn their skills into larger beauty brands.

 How to get started:

-• Practice with friends, family, or training hands to build your skills
+• Practice with friends, family, or training hands.

-• Take a nail technician course and get licensed
+• Take a nail technician course and (if required in your state) get licensed.

-• Start offering services from home or as a mobile nail tech
+• Start offering services from home or as a mobile nail technician.

 Startup requirements:

-• Nail tools and products such as files, gel polish, UV lamp, acrylics, etc.
+• Nail tools and products, such as files, gel polish, UV lamp, and acrylics

 • Nail technician license or certification